-To avoid this you should set your camera’s ISO to a higher sensitivity, start at around ISO 3200 and see what kind of shutter speeds this will give you.
+To avoid this you should set your camera’s ISO to a higher sensitivity, start at around ISO 3200 and see what kind of shutter speed this will give you.

 You’ll want to set a shutter speed of about 5secs, and you’ll want your lens’s aperture at its widest available option – ideally f/2.8 or f/4.

-You’ll want to focus your camera manually, too, as your AF system will continue to hunt the night sky for something to lock on to.
+You’ll need to focus your camera manually, too, as your AF system will continue to hunt the night sky for something to lock on to.

-That said, even using manual focus in the the pitch black, so we suggest pre-setting your focus to infinity.
+That said, even using manual focus in the pitch black is tough, so we suggest pre-setting the focus to infinity.